 Recognition of Prior Learning is available.

-Successful completion can provide a pathway to the Diploma of Early Childhood Education and Care
+After completion you may wish to apply for entry into the CHC50113 – Diploma of Early Childhood Education and Care.

 This course is government accredited and has national recognition